 - all direct sales of machinery used for farming, such as tractors, combines, farm machinery, and equipment. - farm share of cars and trucks sold.

-Exclude items traded in for other items since the value of these is deducted from the purchase price.
+Exclude items traded in for other items since the value of these is deducted from the purchase price of new equipment, recorded in Section H.